Stalking is a Serious Crime Against a Person

 Penalties For Stalking

 Second and third convictions for stalking carry even more severe penalties.
-You can spend up to 10 years in jail and be subject to increased fines.
+You can spend up to 10 years in prison and be subject to increased fines.